To work in Canada, you’ll need a Social Insurance Number (SIN). Apply for a SIN as soon as you come to Canada.

 - Edmonton Region Immigrant Employment Council (ERIEC)

 Start your own business

-If you are thinking of starting your own business in Canada, you will need a detailed business plan.
-You can learn more about starting a business in Canada by contacting an immigrant-serving organization or by visiting the following websites:
+If you’re thinking of starting your own business in Canada, you’ll need a detailed business plan.
+To learn more about starting a business in Canada, contact:

 - Invest in Canada